-Some water is brought form outside the basin (from the Lerma-Cutzamala basin), but the volumes are less than 1/5 of the total requirements.
+Some water is brought from outside the basin (from the Lerma-Cutzamala basin), but the volumes are less than 1/5 of the total requirements.

 On the other hand, any other option to bring outside water to the valley is becoming unpractical or too expensive.
-The Lerma-Cutzamala water resources are almost exhausted and the utilization of other basins (as the Balsas basin or the Amacuzac sub-basin) may imply pumping up the water about 1,200 to 1,500 m., plus the construction of long pipelines, storage reservoirs and other related expensive engineering works.
+The Lerma-Cutzamala water resources are almost exhausted and the utilization of other basins (as the Balsas basin or the Amacuzac sub-basin) may imply pumping the water up 1,200 to 1,500 m., plus the construction of long pipelines, storage reservoirs and other related expensive engineering works.

-It must also be considered that the use of additional out-of-the-basin water will hurt a number of communities that are dependant on that water for irrigation and supply.
+It must also be considered that the use of additional out-of-thebasin water will hurt a number of communities that are dependant on that water for irrigation and supply.